Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 2. USB Power (5 Vdc)
-   - Connect the Fan Diagnostic tool to a USB power supply or to a laptop.
+   - Connect the Fan Diagnostic tool to a USB power supply or a laptop.

 ![image](https://github.com/user-attachments/assets/879e7e65-9841-4369-b25e-331a32be9c48)